 Write down everything about your arrest while it’s still fresh in your mind—what the officers said, when and where you were detained, who witnessed it, and any searches that occurred.
 These details can be invaluable later in identifying procedural violations, challenging the arrest, or exposing police misconduct.

-When you choose a Combs Waterkotte criminal defense attorney in or around Johnson County, MO, you’re not just hiring a top-rated criminal defense attorney in Johnson County, MO and throughout Missouri – you are securing your rights, your freedom, and your future.
-Along with knowledgeable criminal defense lawyers, our legal team is available 24/7 and offers experience and expertise in the following areas for Johnson County, MO residents:
+When you hire a Combs Waterkotte Johnson County, MO criminal defense attorney, you aren’t just selecting the ideal criminal defense attorney in and around Johnson County, MO – you’re securing your rights, your freedom, and your future.
+Along with trustworthy criminal defense attorneys, our staff is available 24/7 and offers experience and expertise in the following areas for residents in Johnson County and beyond:

 - DWI Defense